glemieux/fates-landuse-datatool/README.md

 ## Installation

+### Conda install

-This package is available through the [ngeetropics anaconda channel](https://anaconda.org/ngeetropics/tools-fates-landusedata):
+This package is available through the [ngeetropics anaconda channel](https://anaconda.org/ngeetropics/tools-fates-landusedata).
+Note that the package is not available through PyPi as the `xesmf` dependency is only available through conda.

 To install in an existing environment:
 ``` sh